 - I’ll say anything to get what I want.

-My Kid Is Above Average.
-Should I Lock Her In A Tower, Or…
+My Kid is Above Average on the Dark Triad.
+Should I Lock Her in a Tower, Or…

 Don’t panic.
 These tests are meant to be taken under controlled conditions and interpreted by experts.
 If you’re nervous about the results, consider reaching out to your doctor.
 But odds are your kid is not malevolent, and that his or her flirtations with the dark triad are no big deal.